nidacodes/gis-portfolio/06-flood-risk-lucknow/README.md

 ## Workflow

-1. Downloaded **SRTM 30m DEM** covering Lucknow using SRTM Downloader plugin in QGIS
+1. Downloaded SRTM 30m DEM directly into QGIS using the OpenTopography plugin — set extent to Lucknow boundary, API key from portal.opentopography.org
 2. **Reprojected DEM** from EPSG:4326 to EPSG:32643
    (WGS84 / UTM Zone 43N) using Raster → Warp (Reproject)
 3. Used **Raster Calculator** to classify elevation into